 If you found this article valuable, subscribe to BioInformant’s stem cell industry updates.

-We are the industry leaders in stem cell research, with research cited by The Wall Street Journal, Xconomy, AABB, and Vogue Magazine.
+BioInformant is the industry leader in stem cell research, with research cited by The Wall Street Journal, Xconomy, AABB, and Vogue Magazine.
 Bringing you breaking news on an ongoing basis, join more than half a million loyal readers, including physicians, scientists, investors, and philanthropists.